kaitj/nhp-dwiproc/docs/src/usage/analysis_levels/connectivity.md

 > [!NOTE]
 >
-> - Tracts are only mapped if an inflated surface can be found!
+> - Tracts are mapped to an inflated surface, if one can be found.
 > - Non-lateralized tracts need to manually mapped as there is no associated `hemi`
 >   entity.